-You’re aware how important it is to prepare for a storm.
+You’re aware of how important it is to prepare for a storm.
 You have a safety kit, emergency supplies, a backup generator and you know how to follow evacuation protocol.
 But knowing what steps to take after the storm hits, especially if there is damage to your home, is equally important.

 Do these things during the aftermath to make your home whole again.